menandmice/micetro_docs/guides/implementation/architecture.rst

 Virtual Appliances (Optional)
 ------------------------------

-The BDDS DNS/DHCP Appliance can be used as both a DNS and a DHCP server.
+The MDDS DNS/DHCP Appliance can be used as both a DNS and a DHCP server.
 Once the appliance has been configured, you work with the DNS and DHCP servers just as you would work with the BIND and ISC DHCP servers.
 See :ref:`webapp-appliance-management` for more information.